DIY SCENTED GIFTS & BODY PRODUCTS

 HOW CAN WE HELP?

-While we no longer offer pre-made natural skincare products, we do stock a number of ingredients, such as Glycerin or Rosewater.
-AQ also stocks a range of carrier oils, plus 100+ essential oils and oil blends.
+We stock a number of ingredients, such as Glycerin or Rosewater.
+AQ also stocks a range of carrier oils, plus 100+ essential oils and oil blends, and PET jars for packaging.

 AROMATHERAPY SKIN SERUMS & ROOM SPRAYS